pmndrs/zustand/docs/integrations/persisting-store-data.md

 ### How can I rehydrate on storage event?

-You can use the `persist` api to create your own implementation, similar to what we see below
+You can use the Persist API to create your own implementation, similar to the example below:

 ```ts
 type StoreWithPersist = Mutate<StoreApi<State>, [["zustand/persist", unknown]]>

 export const withStorageDOMEvents = (store: StoreWithPersist) => {